Policy

 }

-check = verify_readme(data)
+check = verify_readme(node)

 # Verify the check failed because the README isn't long enough